inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

-If you do not want your project to inherit from `io.winterframework:winter-parent` project, you'll have to explicitly specify compiler source and target version (>=9), dependencies version and configure the Maven compiler plugin to invoke the Winter compiler.
+If you do not want your project to inherit from `io.winterframework.dist:winter-parent` project, you'll have to explicitly specify compiler source and target version (>=9), dependencies version and configure the Maven compiler plugin to invoke the Winter compiler.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"